How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 |---|---|---|

 | Property held in a living trust | No probate required.
-Successor trustee can act immediately. | Confirm trustee authority with a probate attorney, then call Ryan. |
+Successor trustee can act immediately. | Confirm trustee authority with a probate attorney, then call me. |

 | Property held in joint tenancy | Surviving owner takes full title via affidavit.
 No probate. | File the affidavit of survivorship, clear title, then list. |

-| Property in the deceased’s name only, no trust | California probate required.
+| Sole-ownership home over $750K, no trust | California full probate required.
 9–18+ months typical timeline. | Hire a probate attorney immediately.
-Start prep work during the process. |
+Start prep during the process. |

-| Multiple heirs with different opinions | Agreement required or court order needed.
+| Multiple heirs with different opinions | Agreement required, or court order.
 Partition is a last resort. | Build a shared financial picture.
-Mediation if needed.
-Call Ryan early. |
+Mediate early if needed. |

-| Home has deferred maintenance, no cash for repairs | Lovery Concierge Program available – zero out-of-pocket, recovered at closing. | Walk the property with Ryan + Liz.
+| Home has deferred maintenance, no cash for repairs | Lovery Concierge Program available — zero out-of-pocket, recovered at closing. | Walk the property with me.
 Build the prep plan with no cash upfront. |

-| You live out of state, home is in San Diego | Needs trusted local representation for all on-the-ground coordination. | Call or text Ryan – all coordination handled locally.
-You don’t need to be here. |
+| You live out of state, home is in San Diego | Needs trusted local representation for all on-the-ground coordination. | Call or text me — all coordination handled locally. |

-| Want to maximize sale price, not just move fast | Strategic prep with Lovery Concierge typically returns 2–4x the investment. | Full prep, professional photography, competitive listing on the San Diego MLS. |
+| Want to maximize sale price, not just move fast | Strategic prep with Concierge typically returns multiples of the investment. | Full prep, professional photography, competitive listing on the San Diego MLS. |

 Related Resources